tencent cloud

 long fileSize = cosObjectSummary.getSize();

-// File storage class
+// File storage type

 String storageClasses = cosObjectSummary.getStorageClass();